erikrramsey/Lily/README.md

 # Lily

-A 3D rendering engine for Windows built on top of OpenGL and SDL.
+A 3D game engine for Windows built on top of OpenGL and SDL.

 ![](https://github.com/erikrramsey/Lily/blob/master/screenshot1.jpg)